Putin to Iran, Turkey: We should not tolerate militants in Syria's Idlib

-SOCHI, Russia (Reuters) - Russian President Vladimir Putin on Thursday told his Turkish and Iranian counterparts that the presence of what he called terrorist groups in Syria’s Idlib region should not be tolerated.
+SOCHI, Russia, Feb 14 (Reuters) - Russian President Vladimir Putin on Thursday told his Turkish and Iranian counterparts that the presence of what he called terrorist groups in Syria’s Idlib region should not be tolerated.

 Putin was speaking at a summit he is hosting in the Black Sea resort of Sochi to discuss the future of Syria with Turkish President Tayyip Erdogan and Iranian President Hassan Rouhani.